robwebset/script.pinsentry/README.md

 [Add-on:PinSentry](https://github.com/robwebset/script.pinsentry/wiki)

-You can install this addon from: [Repository:robwebset](https://github.com/robwebset/repository.robwebset/blob/master/repos/repository.robwebset/repository.robwebset-1.0.0.zip) ([wiki](https://github.com/robwebset/repository.robwebset/wiki))
+You can install this addon from: [Repository:URepo](http://www.urepo.org/)

+For latest developer version: [Repository:robwebset](https://github.com/robwebset/repository.robwebset/blob/master/repos/repository.robwebset/repository.robwebset-1.0.0.zip) ([wiki](https://github.com/robwebset/repository.robwebset/wiki))

+To ask questions or comment about PinSentry, please use the forum at [URepo.org](http://www.urepo.org/forum/viewtopic.php?t=1763)

 _Note: The classifications for each country will be added on request (There are just too many to add all of them in one go - and pointless if no one is going to use them)_